 - NFProfileRetrieval: It allows retrieving the profile of a given NF or SCP instance.
 This service operation is not allowed to be invoked from an NRF in a different PLMN.

-The NFStatusSubscribe / NFstatusNotify / NFStatusUnsubscribe operations can be invoked by an NF Service Consumer (i.e., "source NF") or SCP requesting to be notified about events (registration, deregistration, profile change) related to an NF instance (i.e., "target NF") located in the same PLMN, or in a different PLMN.
+The NFStatusSubscribe / NFstatusNotify / NFStatusUnsubscribe operations can be invoked by an NF Service Consumer (i.e., "source NF" or "SCP") requesting to be notified about events (registration, deregistration, profile change) related to an NF instance (i.e., "target NF") located in the same PLMN, or in a different PLMN.
 An SCP can also invoke these operations to be notified about events (registration, deregistration, profile change) related to an SCP instance located in the same PLMN.

 In the description of these operations in clauses 5.2.2.5, 5.2.2.6 and 5.2.2.7, when the NF instances are located in the same PLMN, both source NF and target NF are said to be located in the "Serving PLMN" but, in the general case, the functionality is not restricted to the PLMN that is serving a given UE, and it shall be applicable as well to any scenario in which source NF and target NFs belong to the same PLMN.